Rep. Jonathan Hubbard

-Hubbard, a Federalist, was the representative for Vermont's 2nd congressional district from 1809 to 1811.
+Hubbard was the representative for Vermont’s 2nd congressional district and was a Federalist.
+He served from 1809 to 1811.

 From May 1809 to Mar 1811, Hubbard missed 94 of 293 roll call votes, which is 32.1%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.